folibis/M25L_SPI/README.md

 | MOSI  | PB3    |
 | SCLK  | PB5    |

-The code above uses serial port to debug purposes.
+The code above uses serial port for debug purposes.
 It is assumed that ATMEGA UART port connected to PC using RS232 or some FTDI adapter.

 | PC   | ATMEGA  |
 |------|---------|